 My, my…how painful it is to be apart on Wednesday evenings and Sunday mornings!
 The purpose of this post is provide a place for the members of the Lititz Moravian Senior Choir to connect with each other and, perhaps, receive some relief from the struggles associated with the isolation brought on by the COVID-19 pandemic.
-First, some recordings of favorite selections we’ve sung in the past are offered that are especially appropriate.
+First, some new hymn texts that are especially appropriate for this time, followed by recordings of favorite selections we’ve sung in the past.
 Please sing along in confidence that we will be back together again soon to make a joyful noise unto the Lord!
 Please comment on this post below (or email me) with suggestions for additional repertoire to include.
 I will also search for more of our own recordings as possible!

 In the meantime, stay safe and healthy one and all — trust you are following all the recommended protocols — and I await that joyful day when we shall return to sing praise together to our Loving Lamb Who Has Conquered.